-Dr Vishesh Kapur, director of the University of Washington Sleep Disorders Center at Harborview Medical Center, USA, explains that there are three states of being—wakefulness, non-REM [rapid eye movement] sleep and REM sleep [most associated with dreams].
+Dr Vishesh Kapur, director of the Sleep Disorders Center at Harborview Medical Center, USA, explains that there are three states of being—wakefulness, non-REM [rapid eye movement] sleep and REM sleep [most associated with dreams].
 Sleepwalking is a mixture of wakefulness and non-REM sleep.
 Thus, as commonly believed, sleepwalkers do not act out their dreams, because dreams occur in the REM stage of sleep.
 Disruption to sleep may create a state between non-REM sleep and wakefulness that causes sleepwalking.

 Anxiety is also one of the underlying causes.
 Sue Wilson, a research fellow in Psychopharmacology at the University of Bristol, UK, who runs a sleep clinic, has found a link between stress hormones and sleepwalking.
 She concludes that sleepwalkers feel more stressed after a night’s sleep than people who sleep normally.
 When they become concerned about their sleepwalking, their stress levels go higher.
 This leads to more sleep deprivation, and deeper sleep because of which they are more likely to sleepwalk again.
 And it becomes a vicious cycle.

 Antonio Zadra of the Universite de Montreal and his team found that sleep deprivation could precipitate sleepwalking.